Solutions for low-pressure reverse osmosis in municipal water reuse

 Energy recovery devices deliver affordability

 The PX is an isobaric energy recovery device (ERD) that captures the otherwise wasted pressure energy of the concentrated reject stream and recycles it within the RO process.
-With a peak efficiency of 98%, devices cut the energy consumption in seawater RO system by up to 60%.
+With a peak efficiency of 98%, devices cut the energy consumption in a seawater RO system by up to 60%.
 Today, more than 30,000 devices have been installed worldwide, many operating under harsh conditions and with a design life of 25 years.
-PX devices enable the affordable production of fresh water from the sea, which is relied upon by millions of people for their businesses, food supplies, and homes.
+PX devices enable the production of fresh water from the sea, which is relied upon by millions of people for their businesses, food supplies, and homes.

-LP PX for new water treatment projects
+Low pressure for new water treatment projects

-When a new RO plant is designed with PX technology, the size of the high-pressure pump can be reduced because it only needs to supply part of the flow required by the RO membranes.
-The rest of the feed is delivered from the PX devices and driven by pressure energy recycled from the concentrated reject stream.
-This is an effective way to reduce energy consumption, but there are other challenging performance requirements that are unique to low-pressure RO systems.
-They must maximize water efficiency by extracting as much fresh water from the source stream as possible, minimize waste, and adapt to changing water conditions, including flow rates, composition, and temperature.
+When a new RO plant is designed with this technology, the size of the high-pressure pump can be reduced because it only needs to supply part of the flow required by the RO membranes.
+The rest of the feed is delivered from the devices and is driven by pressure energy recycled from the concentrated reject stream.

 Multiple stages are used to maximize concentration in low-pressure RO systems, thereby maximizing freshwater output and minimizing waste reject.
-Care must be taken to balance flux, which is a measure of the permeate flow across a membrane's area, throughout a multi-stage RO system so that none of the membranes are over-stressed or under-utilized.
-Optimum flux distribution prevents membrane fouling and increases water production.
-To achieve this, multi-stage low-pressure RO systems are equipped with interstage booster pumps and energy recovery devices.
-Two process configurations – Balanced and Classic – are shown below.
+Care must be taken to balance flux, which is a measure of the permeate flow across a membrane’s area, throughout a multi-stage RO system so that none of the membranes are over-stressed or under-utilized.

-In the Classic configuration (Figure 1), the LP PX is paired with a circulation pump, using pressure from the final reject stream to feed the first stage.
-Multiple stages operate at higher water recovery rates and produce less waste than single-stage systems.
-This configuration is ideal for seamless retrofit implementation of energy recovery devices on existing low-pressure RO trains.
-In particular, where operators are looking to increase overall permeate production without having to retrofit the existing high pressure pump.
 Regarding the Balanced configuration (Figure 2), the feed pressure to the second RO stage is boosted by an interstage pump.
 The interstage boost helps to balance the flux rates across all stages by increasing the flux to the second stage and decreasing it in the first stage.
 Balanced flux rates ensure that both membrane arrays are working equally hard and, therefore, fouling at the same rate.
 This simplifies the cleaning regimen.
-LP PX devices in both the balanced and classic configurations can achieve up to 97% energy recovery efficiency.
+The lower pressure RO devices in both the balanced and classic configurations can achieve up to 97% energy recovery efficiency.
+Energy Recovery provides comprehensive global support to RO plant designers, while delivering high-performance standards, validated with 100% factory testing and guaranteed for each of the low pressure devices.

-LP PX for existing water treatment projects
+Low pressure RO for existing water treatment projects

-For existing RO systems that seek to expand train capacity, plant operators can implement the LP PX technology without changing the high-pressure pump.
-The LP PX works in parallel with the existing high-pressure pump, providing additional feed flow and the ability to add more RO membranes.
-Adding stages also increases water conversion efficiency and reduces waste reject flow.
-Both changes increase freshwater production.
-When it comes to retrofit installations, the implementation timeline can be much shorter compared to new projects.
+For existing RO systems that seek to expand train capacity, plant operators can implement the technology without changing the high-pressure pump.
+The devices work in parallel with the existing high-pressure pump, providing additional feed flow and the ability to add more RO membranes.

 Municipal reuse (potable and non-potable) and industrial wastewater treatment are the most common applications of low-pressure RO.
 The payback period of low-pressure RO systems operating at pressures down to 100 psi (7 bar) can be as low as three years at average power prices.
 In regions with relatively higher power costs, that timeline can be closer to two years, yielding cost and performance benefits for the life of the plant.

 Another example is Kimley-Horn, the designers of a brackish water reverse osmosis system in Florida, who collaborated with Energy Recovery.
-Their goal was to produce 2.0 million gallons per day (MGD) or 7,600 cubic meters per day (m3/day) of potable water by treating brackish salt water from local wells.
-The facility has two reverse osmosis (RO) trains, each producing 1.0 MGD, designed to expand to produce 2.5 MGD each as demand for water rises.
-LP PX technology saves the plant an estimated 1.7 kWh/1000 gallons of permeate, worth approximately $23,360 USD annually.
-Well water supplies are expected to increase in salinity, but the plant is ready to adapt to the change with flexible, high-efficiency LP PX technology (Image 1).
+The engineering and design team’s goal was to produce 2 million gallons per day (MGD) or 7,600 cubic meters per day (m3/day) of potable water by treating brackish salt water from local wells.

 A new era for energy recovery